-It is our mission to provide our clients with the specialized human factors engineering research and GUI design expertise required to deliver highly useable and compelling user interface design solutions to their users.
+It is our mission to provide leading clients with the specialized human factors engineering research and GUI design expertise required to deliver highly useable and compelling user interface design solutions to their users.

 We define a complex GUI problem as any interaction with a screen-based system that places significant cognitive demands on users based on operational complexity and/or risk-taking behaviors.
 It is a fact that few interactive agencies offering services in UI design have the necessary skill set or track record to create GUI solutions for complex software applications that have verifiable levels of usability and high user adoption.

-Based on over 40 years of experience with complex software GUI programs it is our mission is to provide leading corporate entities, government agencies and start ups with the specialized human factors engineering research and GUI design expertise required to deliver highly useable and compelling user interface design solutions to their demanding users.
+Complex GUI design is a science, not an art.
+Based on over 40 years of experience with complex software GUI programs it is our mission to provide leading corporate entities, government agencies and start ups with the specialized human factors engineering research and GUI design expertise required to deliver highly useable and compelling user interface design solutions to their demanding users.
 Our experience includes GUI solutions running at the heart of the world-economy and at the core of some of the world’s leading high-technology companies.
 We have experience in many critical industry sectors including: financial services, medical systems, aerospace, process control, and media and military application areas as well as consumer and transportation systems.

 We employ an industry-proven and proprietary user-centered design (UCD) methodology focused specifically on identifying user needs and producing software GUI solutions that meet those needs through objective science-based user testing.
 As practiced by MUS, UCD is not a buzzword but a fully operational and audited GUI development methodology based on over 40 years of experience.
 Our methods are based on an extensive set of SOPs that undergo yearly audit and frequent updating.